SumoLogic/terraform-provider-sumologic/website/docs/r/scheduled_view.html.markdown

 The following attributes are exported:

 - `id` - The internal ID of the scheduled view.
 - `index_id` - The Index ID of the scheduled view.
-It never updates at any point of time during resource updates, therefore make sure to ignore this via `ignore_changes = [index_id]`.
+It remains unchanged during resource updates, and any manual modifications will be disregarded.
+While it’s not mandatory, we recommend to ignore this via `ignore_changes = [index_id]`.

 ## Import
 Scheduled Views can can be imported using the id.
 The list of scheduled views and their ids can be obtained using the Sumologic [scheduled views api][2].